Amish Country Furniture-Makers

 “If you are really concerned with the environment, I am the choice,” says Raber, much of whose work is custom.
 “I can create an equal or better product with hand tools.
 I’m not saying other shops all have to use hand tools.
 But I want people to know what they are buying here is really special.”

 The Colonial Homestead includes several nearby shops, including the Artisan Gallery, which sells Raber’s stock furniture as well as that of other fine woodworkers and artists.
 His antiques shop offers very high-end antiques made before 1900.
 A museum and a traditional trade school are planned for the near future.
-144 W. Jackson St., Millersburg 44654, 330/600-9445
+Note: This shop has moved to a new, nearby location.
+The updated address is 6515 St. Rte.
+241, Millersburg 44654, 330/600-9445

 Miller’s Rustic Furniture